-Q: How do I make a submission to the Weekly Calendar?
+Q: How do I make a submission to the Monthly Calendar?

 A: Please send an email to firstname.lastname@example.org.
 Include a brief description of the event you wish to publicize as well as its date, time and location.

-Q: What is the deadline for Weekly Calendar?
+Q: What is the deadline for Monthly Calendar?

-A: The deadline for submissions to the Weekly Calendar is the Tuesday afternoon of the week prior to your desired publication time.
+A: The deadline for submissions to the Monthly Calendar is the last Thursday of the month prior to the event.